 Everything You Need to Know About Film Grain and Pixelation

 When you take an analog medium and make it digital, there are bound to be questions.
-Especially when turning that digital image into a print, photographers aren't always sure if what they are seeing is film grain or pixelation.
+Especially when turning that digital image into a print on photo paper, photographers aren't always sure if what they are seeing is film grain or pixelation.

 WHAT IS FILM GRAIN?

 The higher a film stock's ISO is, the bigger the silver crystals are.
 That means a higher speed film will have more visible grain, while a slower speed film will have a finer grain.

 The below illustration shows the approximate grain-size difference in three different speeds of film.

 First, the silver crystals aren't perfectly and uniformly distributed in a grid pattern.
-Second, while each film speed has a size of crystals that is most common in its emulsion (the sizes in the image above), all film stocks have many different sizes of crystals in them—that's what allows them to capture a range of lights and darks.
+Second, while each film speed has a size of crystals that is most common in its emulsion (the sizes in the image above), all film stocks have many different sizes of crystals in them.
+That's what allows them to capture a range of lights and darks.

 Underexposing your film will increase the amount of noticeable grain on any film stock, especially in the shadows of the image.
 That's because very little light hit the light-sensitive silver crystals, so the smaller unexposed crystals wash off the film in processing while the bigger crystals remain.

-Developing your film for longer than normal (aka pushing your film in processing) will also create more noticeable grain.
+Film developing for longer than normal (aka pushing your film in processing) will also create more noticeable grain.
 Another thing that will make grain more apparent: enlarging your negative!
 The more you zoom in, the more texture made of tiny crystals you'll see.

 WHAT IS PIXELATION?

 Pixelation is an effect of low resolution.
 Resolution is the amount of detail an image holds.
-When an image holds less detail than the output it is being displayed at, you can see the individual units of color/value (aka pixels in a digital image) that make up an image, and that's when pixelation occurs.
+When an image holds less detail than the output on which it is being displayed, you can see the individual units of color/value (aka pixels in a digital image) that make up an image.
+That's when pixelation occurs.

 Pixelation is easiest to understand visually:

 Many people think that DPI (dots per inch) is the end-all be-all of resolution.
-But, the true key to judging resolution is the pixel dimensions of an image (and putting that in the context of how an image is being displayed).
+But, the true key to judging resolution is the pixel dimensions of an image, and putting that in the context of how an image is being displayed.
 There's two ways to break down why this is...

 First, DPI is only half the story when it comes to resolution.
 The other half is the actual length/width of an image.
 DPI x length/width = pixel dimensions.